• Skip to primary navigation

 Practical help and support

-Whichever way you will be giving birth, the best preparation is to find out as much as you can about labour and breastfeeding beforehand.
-Choosing your place of birth and your caregiver can reduce your chance of a caesarean.
-It’s worth researching caesarean rates before you decide.
-When planning, bear in mind that:
+Whichever way you will be giving birth, find out as much as you can beforehand about labour and breastfeeding.
+Whilst some aspects will be out of your control, choosing your place of birth and your caregiver can reduce your chance of a caesarean.

-• Your baby is not to be separated from you, provided neither of you needs special care.
+- You want to keep your baby with you, provided neither of you needs special care.

 An unplanned caesarean